QuickBooks Blog

 Running a business

-Starting January 1, 2024, small business owners will need to file the Beneficial Ownership Information (BOI) report.
+As of January 1, 2024, certain small business owners will need to electronically file the Beneficial Ownership Information (BOI) report.
 Make sure to familiarize yourself with these reporting requirements to avoid any potential issues.
 Owners who don’t comply may be subject to reporting violations and subsequent penalties.

 This change is part of the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN)’s September 2022 ruling, which implemented the Corporate Transparency Act’s (CTA) BOI report provisions.

-The Corporate Transparency Act requires corporations, limited liability companies (LLCs), and other entities organized, or registered to do business, in the United States to file a BOI report to FinCEN.
+The Corporate Transparency Act (CTA) requires corporations, limited liability companies (LLCs), and other entities organized, or registered to do business, in the United States to file a BOI report with FinCEN.
 It’s a one-time filing, but any changes or corrections must be filed within 30 calendar days of the updates.

 The CTA describes who must file a report, what information must be provided, and when a report is due.
 A provision of the Anti-Money Laundering Act, the CTA authorizes FinCEN to collect this information and share it with authorized government authorities and financial institutions.